ar-visions/orbiter/GUIDELINES.md

 * At the heart of Orbiter is a **view switch system** driven by the file currently in focus.
 This system allows Orbiter to adaptively generate visual interfaces based on the active file type or associated adapter.
 * Each adapter can register custom views (e.g., editor, graph, texture view), and Orbiter will present these to the user automatically.
 * Different file types may have multiple associated views (e.g., `.json` might offer table + raw view).
-* View switching is **fluid and unobtrusive**, living near the bottom tab bar or in the top menu as needed.
+* View switching is **fluid and unobtrusive**, in main menu (dockable).

 ---

-## Final Thought
+## Summation

-Orbiter isn't trying to be a web browser in disguise.
+Orbiter isn't trying to be a web browser, or let you try to develop like an app for one of them.
 It's a native-first, code-centered system built to empower how developers *actually* build, not how frameworks expect them to.
+We use tapestry, so any git-url that installs to lib/bin/include/share is a package.